About Oak Grove

 Where are you located?

-We are in the Auckland region, approximately 30mins from the CBD, bordering on the beautiful Waitakere Ranges.
+We are in the Auckland region, approximately 30 minutes from Central Auckland, bordering on the beautiful Waitakere Ranges.
 To maintain our privacy we do not give out our physical address to just anyone.
 Usually, when we first meet a candidate, we do so in a public place that is convenient to both parties in order for us and them to get to know each other.
 It may be helpful to know that we are located near several modes of transportation and our current members travel from all over Auckland (and beyond) with ease.

 Does your group have a lineage?

-Yes, our lineage is of the English Gardnerian Tradition of the Craft (in the line of Eleanor Ray Bone).
+Yes, our lineage is of the English Gardnerian Tradition of the Craft (in the Whitecroft and Andred lines descended from Eleanor Ray Bone).

-We also have lineage in Alexandrian Wicca, and influences from Celtic and British Folk traditions.
-Some of our groups philosophies and ceremonies also derive from these sources, which creates our unique approach.
+We also have lineage from Covanentus Quercus (Covanent of the Oak), a ritual group of Celtic and British Folk Witchcraft, which worked in Sussex during the 1960's.
+Our group's philosophies and ceremonies derive from these two sources, which creates our unique approach.

 Where do you meet / conduct rituals?